About this course

 g.
 The ability based on mental and physical health to exercise sound judgement and respond promptly to the demands of classroom situations, and the personal resilience to cope and maintain their well being under stress.

 Students who feel a disability will prevent them from meeting the above academic requirements are encouraged to contact Student Equity and Disability Support.

-The Master of Teaching (Early Childhood) 2022 course has been submitted to the Australian Children's Education & Care Quality Authority (ACECQA) for accreditation.
-Once accredited, the Master of Teaching (Early Childhood) will allow graduates to apply for registration and work in Australian early childhood education and care settings with children aged birth to five years.
-Graduates will also be eligible to apply for registration as an early childhood teacher with the Victorian Institute of Teaching (VIT).
+The Master of Teaching (Early Childhood) is accredited by the Australian Children's Education & Care Quality Authority (ACECQA).
+Graduates may apply for registration and work in Australian early childhood education and care settings with children aged birth to five years.
+Graduates are also eligible to apply for registration as an early childhood teacher with the Victorian Institute of Teaching (VIT).

 Intended learning outcomes

 At the completion of the Master of Teaching, graduates will have the capacity to make sound evidence-based clinical judgments, they will have achieved the requisite knowledge, skills and understanding to:

 - Foreground Indigenous Worldviews to promote learner engagement that is inclusive and respectful of Aboriginal and Torres Strait Islander peoples, communities, organisations, knowledges and standpoints in education